 As of 2014, the U.S. government has spent billions of dollars on the health care of American soldiers exposed to Agent Orange.
 U.S. military forces were not the only people affected by the herbicide.
-In Vietnam, an estimated 4.8 million people came into contact with Agent Orange.

-Yet, the U.S. government has been slow to funnel aid to the Vietnamese.
-During President George W. Bush's second term, Congress began distributing several million dollars to fund a cleanup project in Da Nang, Vietnam, which is expected to be completed by 2016.
-Da Nang has exceedingly high levels of dioxin, shrubs and weeds still cannot grow there.
-Aside from this cleanup, the U.S. government has refused to acknowledge their responsibility for the health effects Agent Orange has had on the Vietnamese.
-Benefits enjoyed by U.S. veterans have yet to be extended to civilians living in the dioxin saturated areas of Vietnam.
-Many U.S. veterans, irritated with government inaction have moved to Vietnam to help cleanup efforts.
-One veteran quipped, "We get more support from the government of Norway" in a recent interview.
-Some find hope for U.S. reparation to Vietnam in the rise of China as an international global competitor.
-The U.S. and Vietnam have a mutual interest in balancing Chinese hegemony.
-President Obama has hinted at shifting from wars in Iraq and Afghanistan to Asia, in order to profit from the region's rising economic prosperity while maintaining a watch on China's military forces.
-This foreign policy adjustment has the potential to improve U.S.-Vietnamese relations.
+In Vietnam, an estimated 4.8 million people came into contact with Agent Orange.3 has exceedingly high levels of dioxin, shrubs and weeds still cannot grow there.6 Aside from this cleanup, the U.S. government has refused to acknowledge their responsibility for the health effects Agent Orange has had on the Vietnamese.
+Benefits enjoyed by U.S. veterans have yet to be extended to civilians living in the dioxin saturated areas of Vietnam.9 Many U.S. veterans, irritated with government inaction have moved to Vietnam to help cleanup efforts.10 One veteran quipped, "We get more support from the government of Norway" in a recent interview.10 Some find hope for U.S. reparation to Vietnam in the rise of China as an international global competitor.
+The U.S. and Vietnam have a mutual interest in balancing Chinese hegemony.10 President Obama has hinted at shifting from wars in Iraq and Afghanistan to Asia, in order to profit from the region's rising economic prosperity while maintaining a watch on China's military forces.8 This foreign policy adjustment has the potential to improve U.S.-Vietnamese relations.